Dadi-yaswanth/life-skills-track/learning-process.md

 These are steps to learn the skill faster :

 **Step 1: Deconstruct the logic**
- - Decide what you want to do with that skill after learning.
+ - Decide what you want to do with skill after learning.
- - A skill means a bundle of capable things.
+ - Skill means a bundle of capable things.
 So brake them into small pieces.
  - From small pieces learn which you feel is important for you.

 **Step 2: Learn enough to self-correct**